VKorelsky/test-cert-chain-generator/README.md

 ## Test cert chain generator

-generates a der encoded certificate chain of ecc keys run `./gen.sh` and the certificates will be in their respective directories
+generates a der encoded certificate chain of ecc keys
+- run `./gen.sh`
+- der encoded certs will be in out/ repositories